 Ready for a New Pet?
-Ask Us About Pre-Pet Counseling
+Ask Us About Pre-Pet Counseling in Roanoke

 Becoming a new pet owner is a joyous affair!
 Adding a furry member to your family can bring a lot of happiness, fulfillment and challenges, too!
 Being an owner is a whole new level of responsibility and requires the appropriate preparation.
 Before you commit to a new family addition, set up an appointment for pre-pet counseling with our team.
 We have loads of insight to share with you about choosing a companion that will suit your family and complement your lifestyle.

-Many factors go into choosing a companion that not only meets your expectations but fits nicely into your lifestyle and family life, too.
+Many factors go into choosing a dog or cat that not only meets your expectations but fits nicely into your lifestyle and family life, too.
 Pets deserve the very best care throughout their lives, so make sure you are able to take care of their needs from the day you bring them home, to the day you say goodbye.
 Important points to consider when choosing your new pet include:

 How long is your pet likely to live?
 Will you and your family be able to care for them for the next 10, 15 or even 20 years?
 Most pets are a long-term commitment!